Explore our history and present, to design our shared future.

 Where will this program take place?

-We are based at Emory University in Atlanta, Georgia with travel to Montgomery and Selma, Alabama.
+We are based at Emory University in Atlanta, Georgia with travel to Montgomery, Alabama.
+Emory is a beautiful and historic campus, with easy access to local shops and stores.

 Housing: Scholars stay in a secure dorm on the Emory campus alongside our program staff.
 Most rooms are double occupancy, with a shared bathroom on the floor.
 Our residential staff: student ratio is about 1:8.
 Laundry facilities and vending machines are available in the dorm.